Manchester England, UK Travel Guide

 Operating hours vary for different establishments.

-Public and religious holidays impact business operations.
+Public and religious holidays impact how businesses run.

 Major museums, galleries, and attractions like Manchester Museum and Science and Industry Museum are accessible.
 Check individual websites with specific details on wheelchair access, accessible toilets, and lift availability.